Johnny Rogan

-Life and career
+Early life

 Rogan spent his early childhood in impoverished circumstances in the Pimlico area of London.
 His parents emigrated to London from County Waterford in Ireland in 1943.
 His cousin was the actor John Rogan.
 Rogan's adolescence during the 'Swinging 60s' was vividly captured in the chapter "The Ghost of Electricity" from his book Timeless Flight Revisited.
 There was no mention at all of his tragic family history which included his father (fatal heart attack, late 50s), brother (drowned), sister (fatal brain haemorrhage) and mother (emaciation), among other fatalities.

 Rogan attended St Vincents RC and Pimlico School and spent the entire 1970s as a student, obtaining his first degree in English Language & Literature at the University of Newcastle-upon-Tyne, after which he completed an MA at Acadia University in Canada, specialising in Spenser's The Faerie Queene.
 This was followed by postgraduate study at Lady Margaret Hall, Oxford.

+Career

 Rogan's first published work was in music magazines such as ZigZag and Dark Star in the late 1970s, with writings on West Coast American music.
 His first book Timeless Flight, an acclaimed biography of The Byrds was published when he was still a student at Oxford's Lady Margaret Hall.
 This work was subsequently rewritten as the 700-page-plus volume Timeless Flight Revisited.
 The work won considerable acclaim, including biography of the year in Record Collector, in which it was described as "One of the best biographies ever written...Expansive enough to rival War And Peace, Johnny Rogan's definitive Byrds biography comes close to matching the emotional, if not geographical, range of Tolstoy's epic novel.
 One of the achievements of Timeless Flight Revisited is the way in which it matches its narrative flair with the incisiveness of its critical comment...
 But it's the narrative drive that makes the book so extraordinary.
 With its detailed research and fascinating interview material, Timeless Flight Revisited is a compelling portrait of collective turmoil, peopled by characters who win our sympathy at the same time as they earn our disbelief."
 Similar accolades were forthcoming from Billboard, Time Out and Q Magazine ("This is, at least, the best biography of a group ever written").

 Like several of Rogan's other books, the book was revised extensively in every decade since its original appearance.
 Rogan's view was that writing a biography was a continuing commitment, and he maintained archives of material with which to revise his books over the years.
 Rogan went on to write more than 20 other books, mainly in the field of music and popular culture.
 These included epic biographies of Neil Young (Zero To Sixty) and Van Morrison, plus work on John Lennon, The Kinks, Wham!/George Michael (Virgin Yearbook "Book of the Year"), Crosby, Stills, Nash & Young and The Smiths.
 Neil Young is quoted praising Rogan's work on the back of the biography along with a five-star review from Uncut and several other prominent music publications.